-United States Attorney Brendan V. Johnson announced that Phillip LaBatte, age 24, of Eagle Butte, South Dakota appeared before U.S. District Judge Roberto A. Lange on June 13, 2013 and pled guilty to Count III of the Indictment that charged him with Possession with Intent to Distribute a Controlled Substance.
+United States Attorney Brendan V. Johnson announced that Terry Flying By, age 51, of Eagle Butte, South Dakota appeared before U.S. District Judge Roberto A. Lange on May 29, 2013 and pled guilty to Count II of the Indictment that charged him with Possession with Intent to Distribute a Controlled Substance.

-The maximum penalty upon conviction is 5 years of imprisonment, a $250,000 fine, or both; 2 years of supervised release and an additional 2 years of supervised release upon revocation.
-Restitution and a $100 special assessment to the Federal Crime Victims Fund may also be ordered.
+The maximum penalty upon conviction is not more than 5 years of imprisonment, a $250,000 fine, or both; a mandatory 2 years of supervised release; an additional year of supervised release upon revocation; and a mandatory $100 special assessment to the Federal Crime Victims Fund.
+Restitution may also be ordered.

-The investigation was conducted by the Cheyenne River Sioux Tribe Law Enforcement Division and the Northern Plains Safe Trails Drug Enforcement Task Force.
-Assistant U.S. Attorney Kathryn N. Rich prosecuted the case.
+The investigation was conducted by the Northern Plains Safe Trails Drug Enforcement Task Force and the Cheyenne River Sioux Tribe Law Enforcement.
+Assistant U.S. Attorney Kathryn N. Rich is prosecuting the case.

-LaBatte was remanded to the custody of the U.S. Marshals Service pending sentencing which has been set for August 29, 2013.
+Flying By was released on bond pending sentencing which has been set for August 19, 2013.